 My God, What Have I Done?: Kyon at first seems to constantly despise Haruhi's antics even though he begrudgingly goes with the flow.
 He often complains about wanting to have a perfectly normal life.
-Then in the Disappearance film, Nagato changes the world to more or less be a normal one without crazy stuff going on.
+Then in the Disappearance film and novel, Nagato changes the world to more or less be a normal one without crazy stuff going on.
 After some soul searching within himself, he realizes that he prefers the crazy world after all.

 On the one hand, there are a few points where his internal dialogue makes it clear that he's aware of it, which means that there is definitely some Selective Obliviousness going on (required for stretching the Will They or Won't They? for ten freakin' novels).
 For example, in "Live Alive," Kyon rejects Taniguchi's suggestion that they go try to pick up girls, precisely because there'd be huge trouble if "somebody" saw him doing that.

 On the other hand, there are places where Kyon acts in a way that seems genuinely oblivious to Haruhi's attraction.
 For example, in "Melancholy IV," Kyon suggests to Haruhi to "find [herself] a nice guy and go walking around the city looking for strange things; [she] could even call it a date and kill two birds with one stone," which is a very stupid (and maybe even cruel) thing to say if you realize that that was exactly what Haruhi had wanted to do with Kyon in the mystery search the previous weekend.

 This scene from "Remote Island Syndrome I" could go either way:

 (Kyon wakes up to the sight of Asahina taking a photo of him.)